 Take inventory of your belongings

-To determine how much renters insurance coverage you need, it’s essential to know the value of all your personal possessions, including furniture, clothing, electronics, appliances, kitchen utensils and even linens such as towels and bedding.
+To determine how much renters insurance coverage you need, it’s essential to know the value of all your personal possessions, including furniture, clothing, electronics, appliances, kitchen utensils, and even linens such as towels and bedding.
 In other words, if your home were to burn down, you should have enough coverage (minus the deductible) to replace all of your possessions.
 The easiest way to figure out how much insurance coverage to buy is to create a home inventory – a detailed list of all your personal possessions and their estimated value.
 An up-to-date home inventory will also make filing an insurance claim faster and easier.
 Fortunately, there are plenty of home inventory applications from which to choose.

 How to choose the right coverage

-Renters insurance is designed to cover the cost of replacing your belonging in the event of an accident, theft, or natural disaster, and the amount of coverage you’ll need depends on several factors.
+Renters insurance is designed to cover the cost of replacing your belongings in the event of an accident, theft, or natural disaster, and the amount of coverage you’ll need depends on several factors.
 As mentioned earlier, take a home inventory of your belongings to estimate the value of them – you might be shocked by how much it’s all worth!
 In addition, you’ll need to decide how much liability coverage you should have.
 This amount ranges anywhere from $100,000 to $500,000, so we strongly recommend that you discuss your specific liability coverage needs with a licensed insurance agent.

-Renters insurance can be surprisingly affordable, and in many cases renters insurance is required by landlords.
+Renters insurance can be surprisingly affordable, and in many cases, renters insurance is required by landlords.
 Check out our Renters Insurance Quote tool to get an instant quote and contact a Tower Hill agent today!